Drama (DRAM) Courses

 DRAM 280L Basic Stagecraft Laboratory (1) (lab) Supervised work in stagecraft, lighting and sound.
 Pre: concurrent registration with DRAM 280.

 DRAM 318 Playwriting (3) Basic course in writing for the stage.
 Development of theme, action, and characterization for the one-act play form.
-Pre: consent of instructor.
-(Same as Eng 318)
+Pre: C or better in ENG 100, ENG 100T, ESL 100 or ESL 100T; or consent of instructor (Same as Eng 318) (Attributes: DA, GL)

 DRAM 321 Styles Of Acting (3) Advanced study for actors who have completed Beginning Acting.
 Concentrated scene work, script analysis, character development, and style study.
 Comparative exercises in acting for the stage and camera.
 Performance of workshop material.
-Pre: DRAM 221, 222, and consent of instructor.
+Pre: DRAM 221, or Instructor Consent.

 DRAM 322 Acting Shakespeare (3) In-depth study of Shakespearean texts from the standpoint of production and acting style.
 Historical study of Renaissance production techniques.
 Performance of scenes resulting from work on vocal production, period movement, and text analysis.
-Pre: DRAM 221, 222, and consent of instructor.
+Pre: DRAM 221, or consent of instructor

 DRAM 330 Stage Management (3) Study of the responsibilities of a production stage manager, from rehearsals through mounting a show, as coordinator of a production team.
 Development of the prompt book and forms needed to organize the technical elements of a production.
 Pre: DRAM 271, 280 and 364.